dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/TalkNotes.md

 Convention:
-All manifolds discussed will be smooth, real, Hausdorff, second-countable, connected, not necessarily closed/compact.
+All manifolds discussed will be smooth, real, Hausdorff, second-countable, connected, not necessarily closed/compact, possibly with boundary.

 Goal #1:
 Understand foliations and their relation to contact structures.